mattbierner/blog.mattbierner.com/_posts/2015-05-24-blotre-javascript-weather-client.md

 };
 ```

 We extract the temperature from the returned data.
-The temperature is in Kelvin so we'll also convert it to Celcius
+The temperature is in Kelvin so we'll also convert it to Celsius

 ```js
 var toC = function(temp) {